udoheld/aws-lambda-transfer-sqs-to-s3/README.md

 The .jar must be built and uploaded to AWS using the AWS Console.

 The environment variables "SQS_Source_Queue" and "S3_Bucket_Name" must be configured.
 Other variables can configured.
+See [`ConfigurationInitializer`](aws-lambda-transfer-sqs-to-s3/src/main/java/com/udoheld/aws/lambda/sqs/to/s3/cfg/ConfigurationInitalizer.java) for a list of all variables.

 Please give this Lambda enough Memory and Runtime.